 Our collective isolation highlights that all forms of community are now more important than ever, and it is vital that we find mechanisms to support each other through this precarious time.
-In this extraordinary landscape that we have found ourselves in, it is clear that many artists, writers and thinkers are having exhibitions, opportunities and subsequent fees cancelled for the foreseeable future.
-In response to this, TRANSMISSIONS 2020 was established.
-This is an online platform commissioning artists to share their work within a classic DIY TV show format.
+In the landscape that we have found ourselves, it is clear that many artists, writers and thinkers have had exhibitions, opportunities and subsequent fees cancelled for the foreseeable future.
+In response to this, we have established TRANSMISSIONS – an online platform that commissions artists to share their work within a classic DIY TV show format.

 W/ NOT NOT HOT (ANNIE GOODCHILD AND LEGION SEVEN) / ALEXA BARRETT / CARL GENT / REBECCA LENNON / OISIN BYRNE / ALICE THEOBALD / DANA MICHEL / LINDSAY SEERS / THE NICHOLAS BROTHERS / BENEDICT DREW / BASIL BRUSH / JESSE DARLING WITH ISA TOLEDO / PERPLE CELOTAPE / TOMMY COOPER / SARAH DUFFY / INSPECTOR COLUMBO / JENNY MOORE WITH F*CHOIR / ANDY KAUFMAN / THE SOCIALIST MAGICIAN… AND YOUR HOSTS SOPHIE AND THE MONKEY CAT.